xuid0au/xuid0au/README.md

 - 👯 I’m looking to collaborate on Android and Linux specifc OSS projects and any other really!
 - 🤔 I’m looking to help with YunoHost & Debian Linux.
 - 💬 Ask me about Linux Security and Privacy topics.
-- 📫 How to reach me: https://xuid0.net (Littlelink) or https://xuid0.me (Personal page).
+- 📫 How to reach me: https://xuid0.net (Hobby Page) or https://xuid0.me (Personal page).
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I have two kids, one dog and a awesome wife!